 QUARANTEEN has provided robust artistic and mental health support to a cohort of young people aged 14-19 across the country, to empower them as agents of positivity in this time of unprecedented crisis.
 Building their skills as creative activists, young people explored a number of creative practices to engage - from social distance - with their communities, generating specific, local, interventions that promote wellbeing.

-Over 8 weeks between June and July 2020, 5 leading arts activists will share their practices through masterclasses and provocations, while our project partners - mental health professionals Pure Potential Scotland - provide group resilience training and individual counselling.
+Over 8 weeks between June and July 2020, 5 leading arts activists shared their practices through masterclasses and provocations, while our project partners - mental health professionals Pure Potential Scotland - provided group resilience training and individual counselling.
 The project is committed to supporting young people who are most in need, providing them with creative strategies to build their personal wellbeing, focused around the Five Ways to Wellbeing:

 Connect, Be Active, Keep Learning, Take Notice, Give.

-As well as sharing their work in their communities, this new digital community of young creatives will share and support each other's work, some of which will be publicly exhibited in a digital medium in August, to celebrate the project.
+As well as sharing their work in their communities, this new digital community of young creatives shared and supported each other's work, some of which can be seen at quaranteen.scot

 Participation is free to all.

 In addition to a public call, we have worked with our colleagues from Youth Theatre Arts Scotland and across the Youth Arts sector to recruit young people who feel that they will specifically benefit from a project of this nature.

 Nadine Aisha Jassat is a poet, writer, and creative practitioner, whose work explores storytelling and social justice.
 She is the author of Let Me Tell You This (404 Ink), described as 'beautifully written, immense, and full of passion' by Nikita Gill, and 'a joy both live and on the page' by Hollie McNish.
 She has performed across the UK and internationally, and has an extensive background in creative practice.
 Her work has drawn acclaim, and in 2019 she was named by Makar Jackie Kay as one of 10 compelling BAME writers working in the UK, as part of the British Council and National Centre for Writing's International Literature Showcase.